Prathamesh-Ghatole/Monthly-Budget-Analysis/README.md

 ## To-Do:
 - Make Word Clouds (w/ NLTK or make custom filters with regex)
 - Predict Weekly Spendings with Linear Regression.
+- Make Dashboards with Tableau.
+- Use Notion APIs to export Budget Database